theochem/iodata/docs/how_to_cite.rst

 How to Cite IOData
 ------------------

-Please cite the `IOData paper <https://doi.org/10.1002/jcc.26468>`_.
+When you use IOData in your research, please cite the `IOData paper <https://doi.org/10.1002/jcc.26468>`_ in all publications resulting from that research.
-The citation is provided in various formats below:
+The reference is provided in several formats below:

 - BibTeX: